 My dog guards the truck while I sleep, can I claim her as a tax deduction?

 "Can I use my dog as a tax deduction" is a common questioned posed to tax professionals by long-haul truckers.
 Every pet owner claims their animal is a member of the family and they are an essential companion for thousands of truckers.
+The emergence of the "Emotional Support" registration industry reinforces this fact.

 - Prior to 1987 when the IRS first required dependent Social Security Numbers it was not uncommon for taxpayers to claim their pets as dependents.